petrroll/mff-stuff/umela_inteligence/notes.md

 - goal based (search, planning)
 - utility based (internalization of the performance measure)

-Representation of enviroment:
+Representation of environment:
 - atomic: states are indivisible black-boxes : search, ...
 - factored: states are fixed sets of variables : propositional logic
-- structured: states are sets of objects with relationshipts, ... : first order logic
+- structured: states are sets of objects with relationships, ... : first order logic

 General learning agent:
-- can operate in uknown enviroment
+- can operate in unknown environment
 - problem generator (generates actions that lead to learning), critic, mechanism for making improvements (changes performance element), performance element (initial structure that selects actions)

 Problem solving: